gdlow/haskell-minesweeper/README.md

 **TO RUN**:

-In Docker: `docker build -t "haskell-minesweeper"` `docker run haskell-minesweeper`
+In Docker: `docker build -t "haskell-minesweeper" .` `docker run -it haskell-minesweeper`

 In ghci: `runhaskell minesweeper.hs`